bmsrangel/grpc_playground/README.md

 - Enums: the **first defined enum value**, which must be 0;
 - Message fields: not defined, language dependant.

+It's important to consider these default values, because Protocol Buffers do not support required fields. **All fields are all optional**.
+So, the validation must be done on the server/client side.

 #### Additional Data Type Support

 - [Duration](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/duration.proto)